-Another important step is to get regular testing and talk with your health care provider to make sure you’re doing all you can to keep healthy.
+Another important step is to get regular testing and talk with your doctor to make sure you’re doing all you can to keep healthy.
 This includes knowing the ABCs of diabetes.

 Be Informed, Be Healthy

-People with diabetes can live long, healthy lives, free from heart disease, stroke and other health problems.
-Recognizing the connection between diabetes and stroke is the first step to lowering stroke risk.
+People with diabetes can live long, healthy lives, free from heart disease, stroke, and other health problems.
+Recognizing the connection between diabetes and stroke is the first step towards lowering stroke risk.